Private, In-Home Tutoring in Mt. Vernon, New York

-SchoolTutoring Academy’s tutoring programs for Mt.
-Vernon students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Mt.
+Vernon, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Mount Vernon City School District adheres to the Common Core Curriculum as do all the school districts in the State of New York.
 The Common Core Curriculum Framework is a progressive program that starts in the Pre-Kindergarten years and begins with the fundamentals and then builds on that as a student moves through the grades.
 Additionally, each enrichment program or elective-style class will have a curricular plan that details the expectations for learning and how it will contribute to a child’s overall academic success.
 These ensure that all students are being provided the tools for success.